-IRAC band the Catalog provides fluxes (with uncertainties), positions (with uncertainties), the areal density of local point sources, the local sky brightness, and a flag that provides information on source quality and known anomalies present in the data.
-Sources were band-merged with the Two Micron All Sky Survey Point Source Catalog (2MASS; Skrutskie et al. 2006).
+- 1. The GLIMPSE360 Catalog (GLM360C, or the "Catalog") consists of the highest reliability point sources.
+See §3.4 for a discussion of the Catalog criteria.
+Figures 3 & 4 show the number of GLIMPSE360 Catalog sources as a function of magnitude for the two IRAC bands.
+For each IRAC band the Catalog provides fluxes (with uncertainties), positions (with uncertainties), the areal density of local point sources, the local sky brightness, and a flag that provides information on source quality and known anomalies present in the data.
+Sources were bandmerged with the Two Micron All Sky Survey Point Source Catalog (2MASS; Skrutskie et al. 2006).
 2MASS provides images at similar resolution to IRAC, in the J (1.25 μ m), H (1.65 μ m), and K_s (2.17 μ m) bands.
-For each source with a 2MASS counterpart, the GLM360C also includes the 2MASS designation, counter (a unique identification number), fluxes, signal-to-noise, and a modified source quality flag.
+For each source with a 2MASS counterpart, the GLM360C also includes the 2MASS designation, counter (a unique identification number), fluxes, signalto-noise, and a modified source quality flag.
 For some applications, users will want to refer back to the 2MASS Point Source Catalog for a more complete listing of source information.
-The GLIMPSE360 Catalog format is ASCII, using the IPAC Tables convention (irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac_tbl.html).

-- 2. The GLIMPSE360 Archive (GLM360A or the "Archive") consists of point sources with less stringent selection critera than the Catalog (§3.4).
+The GLIMPSE360 Catalog format is ASCII, using the IPAC Tables convention (irsa.ipac.caltech.edu/applications/DDGEN/Doc/ipac_tbl.html). - 2.
+The GLIMPSE360 Archive (GLM360A or the "Archive") consists of point sources with less stringent selection critera than the Catalog (§3.4).
 The information provided is in the same format as the Catalog.
-The number of Archive sources as a function of magnitude for each IRAC band is shown in Figure 3.
+The number of Archive sources as a function of magnitude for each IRAC band is shown in Figures 3 & 4.
 The Catalog is a subset of the Archive, but the entries for a particular source might not be the same due to additional nulling of magnitudes in the Catalog because of the more stringent requirements (§3.4). - 3.
 The GLIMPSE360 Image Atlas comprises mosaicked images for each band, each covering e.g. $3.1^{\circ} \times 3.6^{\circ}$ with 1.2'' pixels.
 These are 32-bit IEEE floating point single extension FITS formatted images covering the survey area.
 These images are in units of surface brightness MJy/sr. Mosaics of each band are also made for smaller e.g. $1.1^{\circ} \times 1.1^{\circ}$ areas, with a pixel size of 0.6''.
-The 1.2'' pixel mosaics will be provided with and without background matching and gradient correction.
+The 1.2'' pixel mosaics are provided with and without background matching and gradient correction.
 The background matching and gradient correction process (§3.1) may be removing real sky variations so we provide these images in addition to the images that do not have the background matching.
-Also included are quicklook 3-color jpeg images of the same size as the FITS images. - 4.
+Also included are quicklook 3-color jpeg images (IRAC [3.6], IRAC [4.5] and WISE [12]) of the same size as the FITS images. - 4.
 The Web Infrared Tool Shed (WITS) is a web interface to a collection of models of IR spectra of dusty envelopes and photodissociation regions (PDRs), updated for IRAC and MIPS band passes.
 WITS is described in detail in §5.3. - 5.
 The YSO Model Grid and Fitter is a web-based home of a large grid of 200730 YSO model spectral energy distributions (SEDs).
 The 2-D YSO radiation transfer models of YSOs producing SEDs span a large range of evolutionary stages and stellar masses.
 The model grid browser allows users to examine SED variations as a function of a range of physical parameters.
 An online fitting tool fits input data using the grid of model SEDs.
 The Grid and Fitter are described in §5.4.